 - Eating out?
-Always order a salad first – even Macdonalds has them.
+Always order a salad first - even McDonald's has them.

-- Buy plenty of healthy food and prepare your own meals.
-A healthy sandwich from wheat bread, low-fat cheese and lots of veggies make a great – and cheap – lunch or dinner.
+- Buy plenty of healthy food and prepare your meals.
+A healthy sandwich from wheat bread, low-fat cheese, and lots of veggies makes a great - and cheap - lunch or dinner.

-- Keep your snacks healthy too.
+- Keep your snacks healthy, too.
 You can buy pre-washed and pre-cut fruit and vegetables and keep them in your cooler.
-Delicious and very healthy!
+Delicious and very beneficial!

 25. Don't carry too much stuff

-This is something we’ve learned over several trips.
-It’s easy to pack too much – and it’s really not necessary.
-You can do your laundry on the road, not a problem at all.
+This is something we've learned over several trips.
+It's easy to pack too much - and it's not necessary.
+You can do your laundry on the road, which is not a problem.
 We do that once or even twice a week.
-Which means there’s no need to carry too many sets of clothes.
+This means there's no need to carry too many sets of clothes.

 26. Use a plastic drawer set to organize things

 On the first day of any long road trip, we buy a Sterilite plastic organizer with several spacious see-through drawers.
 It's great for storing all those little things we always need while on the road.